Fourtou: Culture & Spirituality

-4km S-E, nearby the old church and the site 'La Mouline', you will find the Seat of "THEG-CHOG NORBU LING", a Tibetan Kagyu monastery established by Lama Gelong Sangyay Tendzin.
+4 km S-E, nearby the old church and the site 'La Mouline', you will find the Seat of "THEG-CHOG NORBU LING", a Tibetan Kagyu monastery established by Lama Gelong Sangyay Tendzin.
 This religious congregation hosts a community of ten residents a mix community of ordained monastics as well as and lay people, dedicating their life to the study and practice of Buddhism.

 Everyday life at THEG-CHOG NORBU LING is dedicated to the development of mindfulness through 4 hours of karma yoga, as well as 4 hours of individual and group practice of Tibetan Dharma in the Karma Kamtshang tradition.
 During the wintertime the members accomplish a strict two-months spiritual retreat.